frcojimenez/pynr/README.md

 ## Installation

 You can also install from source by cloning the repository at https://github.com/frcojimenez/pynr.
 Required packages are listed in the `requirements.txt` file, which you can install by running `pip install -r requirements.txt` from within the source code directory, followed by `python setup.py install`.
-Install  `pip install -r optional-requirements.txt` if you want your code to run in the same format as the pycbc code (https://github.com/gwastro/pycbc).
+Install  `pip install -r optional-requirements.txt` if you want your code to run in the same format as the pycbc code.

 ## Examples